nodejs/node/doc/api/http.md

 ### Event: 'upgrade'
 <!-- YAML
 added: v0.1.94
+changes:
+  - version: REPLACEME
+    pr-url: REPLACEME
+    description: Not listening to this event no longer causes the socket to be destroyed if a client sends an Upgrade header.
 -->

 * `request` {http.IncomingMessage} Arguments for the HTTP request, as it is in